Garden: Fall Care for Perennial Plants

 ———————————————————————————————————————————

-Melody Hughes is North Carolina State Extension Master Gardener Volunteer and a real estate agent at Dunlap Lilley Properties, Inc. Photos from the NC State Extension.
+Melody Hughes is a North Carolina State Extension Master Gardener Volunteer and a real estate agent at Dunlap Lilley Properties, Inc. Photos from the NC State Extension.

 ———————————————————————————————————————————